danielpatrickhug/GitModel/README.md

   etc. python, js, c, c++, C#, etc
 - BERTopic is highly customizable and can compose several different clustering and dimensionality reduction techniques.
+ - change optics by swapping objects in the pipeline(swap umap_hdbscan with svd_kmeans)
  - Topic modeling pipeline is an inductive bias

 "Memory" Tree representations can be dynamically selected and added to the